Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-\begin{lemma} Given a bit flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:rankgauge} in $\mathcal{O}(N^2 \cdot d^4)$ where $d$ is the distance of the code and entire dataset consists of $N$ errors. \end{lemma}
+\begin{lemma} Given a bit flip error $e$, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed by Algorithm \ref{alg:rankgauge} in $\mathcal{O}(N^2 \cdot d^4)$ where $d$ is the distance of the code and entire dataset consists of $N$ errors. \end{lemma}

-\begin{proof}
+Proof:

-According to Algorithm \ref{alg:rankgauge}, both of line 2, and 10 requires bitwise operation over the length of the error string which is $d^2$ and computation of the syndrome equality in line 6 requires bitwise operation over the length of the syndrome string which is $(d^2-1)/2$.
+In Algorithm \ref{alg:rankgauge}, each of the lines 2 and 10 requires bitwise operation over the length of the error string which is $d^2$.
+Computing the syndrome equality in line 6 requires bitwise operation over the length of the syndrome string which is $(d^2-1)/2$.
 There are $d^2$ number of data qubits and the number of gauge generators is $(d^2-1)/2$.
 Furthermore, calculation of rank of an $m \times n$ matrix is $\mathcal{O}(m \cdot n)$ \cite{cormen2022introduction}.
-Therefore calculating the rank of matrix M of size ($d^2 \times (d^2-1)/2)$), in line 4, has a running time of $\mathcal{O}(d^4)$.
-Hence for a particular error $e_j$, time required to calculate the gauge equivalence is $\sum_{i=1}^{j-1}\mathcal{O}(d^4 +d^2) $ = $\mathcal{O}((d^4+d^2)\cdot j )$.\\ Hence for the entire dataset consisting of $N$ errors, the runtime of Algorithm \ref{alg:rankgauge} is
+Therefore, calculating the rank of matrix M of size ($d^2 \times (d^2-1)/2)$) in line 4, has a running time of $\mathcal{O}(d^4)$.
+For a particular error $e_j$, the time required to calculate the gauge equivalence is given by $\sum_{i=1}^{j-1}\mathcal{O}(d^4 +d^2) $ = $\mathcal{O}((d^4+d^2)\cdot j )$.\\ Hence, for the entire dataset consisting of $N$ errors, the time complexity of Algorithm \ref{alg:rankgauge} is